Modern Style Interior - Wood Column Design Ideas

 -

-Select columns crafted from woods like oak, walnut, or maple with a smooth, matte finish.
+Select columns made from oak, walnut, or maple and finished in a matte and smooth style.
 Avoid heavy ornamentation or rustic textures.
-The clean look is essential for modern interiors.
-Work with a carpenter to ensure lines are crisp and the grain pattern complements your existing palette.
+The clean look is important for modern designs.
+Collaborate with your carpenter to ensure the lines are crisp and that the grain pattern complements your existing palette.

 -